This post may contain affiliate links. Please read my disclosure and privacy policy.

 Time-Saving Tip

-Transfer the riced cauliflower to the center of a clean dish towel.
-Arrange the towel filled with cauliflower over a small bowl, then squeeze as much liquid as you can out of the cooked cauliflower.
+Transfer the riced cauliflower to the center of a clean dish towel or cheesecloth.
+Arrange the towel (filled with cauliflower rice) over a small bowl, then squeeze as much liquid as possible from the cooked cauliflower.

 It might not feel like there’s excess moisture at first, but you may be surprised by how much liquid is released!
 (There should be at least 3 to 4 tablespoons of liquid in the bowl.)

-Place the cauliflower rice that you just squeezed into a large bowl, then add in the egg, cheese, oregano, salt, and a pinch of black pepper, if desired.
+Transfer the cauliflower rice that you just squeezed into a large bowl, then add in 1 large egg, 1/3 cup soft goat cheese (chevre), 1 teaspoon of dried oregano, 1/4 teaspoon of salt, and a pinch of black pepper, if desired.

-Use a spatula to stir well, until the cauliflower mixture looks relatively uniform.
+Use a spatula to stir well until the cauliflower mixture looks relatively uniform.
+It won’t feel like regular pizza dough, so don’t worry about that.

-Arrange a fresh piece of parchment paper, if needed, on the large baking sheet, then place the cauliflower mixture in the center of the pan.
+Arrange a fresh piece of parchment paper on the large baking sheet, if needed, then transfer the cauliflower mixture to the center of the pan.

-Use your hands to gently press the cauliflower pizza dough into the shape of a round pizza crust, about 10 to 12 inches wide.
-It will be thin, but there shouldn’t be any holes in the crust.
+Use your hands to gently press the cauliflower pizza dough into a round pizza crust, about 10 to 12 inches wide.
+Be patient, as it will feel weird and slightly sticky to work with!

-Get your hands wet if you find that the crust is sticking to your fingers; wet hands help prevent sticking!
+Note: Get your hands wet if the crust is sticking to your fingers; wet hands help prevent sticking!

-Place the cauliflower crust in the oven to bake at 350ºF for 30 minutes, or until the crust looks golden.
-Then it’s ready for toppings!
+Transfer the pan with the cauliflower crust to the oven and bake for 30 minutes at 400°F, or until golden brown.
+There’s no need to flip it.
+Once the top looks dry and golden, it’s ready for toppings!

 Add a thin layer of pizza sauce, mozzarella cheese, and any toppings you love, like pepperoni, mushrooms, onions, fresh basil, or olives.